Miss Subways: Significance

 The New York Subway Advertising Company was owned by Walter O'Malley, who moved the Brooklyn Dodgers to Los Angeles in 1958.
-Bernard Spaulding, the sales director for the New York Subways Advertising Company, said in 1971 that it "was a World War II pinup phenomenon and then lost social significance."
-Miss Subways was of "mythic significance to many", with Mayor Ed Koch saying in 1979:
+Bernard Spaulding, the sales director for the New York Subways Advertising Company, said in 1971 that Miss Subways "was a World War II pinup phenomenon and then lost social significance."
+Miss Subways, however, was of "mythic significance to many," with Mayor Ed Koch saying in 1979:

-In 1983, when there were public calls for the contest to continue, a Metropolitan Transportation Authority representative stated that it would be "irrelevant and socially unacceptable", and thus not viable, to restart Miss Subways.
-Tn 2004, journalist Melanie Bush commented:
+In 1983, when there were public calls for the contest to continue, a Metropolitan Transportation Authority representative stated that it would be "irrelevant and socially unacceptable," and thus not viable, to restart Miss Subways.
+In 2004, journalist Melanie Bush commented:

 Ellen Hart Sturm, owner of the New York diner Ellen's Stardust Diner, was Miss Subways in 1959; her diner features photos of many past Miss Subways on the walls.

 Revival of "Miss Subways"

-In 2017, the "Miss Subways Pageant" was resurrected, produced by The City Reliquary where the event was held.
-The judges, including Roger Clark, reporter for NY1, awarded the title, sash, and crown to Lisa Levy, who participated on a platform of being "a postmenopausal queen."
-Miss Congeniality, an addition to the original pageant, was taken by Suzie Sims-Fletcher.
-The following year, 2018, saw the addition of The Riders Alliance as an organizer of the event, which moved to Littlefield where it returned in 2019.
+In 2017, the "Miss Subways Pageant" was resurrected and produced by The City Reliquary in the backyard of the museum.
+To update the event for the twenty-first century, the competition was open to all genders, body types, and ages.
+A panel of local celebrity judges including NY1 reporter Roger Clark awarded the title, sash, and crown to performance artist Lisa Levy.
+Levy campaigned on a platform of being the first postmenopausal Miss Subways.
+Miss Congeniality, an addition to the original pageant, was taken by Suzie Sims-Fletcher, a communications consultant.
+In 2018, The Riders Alliance joined the City Reliquary as a co-organizer of the event.
+The 2018 winner was Parker MacLure, a government employee who competed in drag.
+The event was hosted at Littlefield in Gowanus.
+Miss Subways returned to Littlefield for the 2019 event and the winner was Dylan Greenberg, a trans queer musician and director who fronts the band Theophobia.